View Identity Router Status in the Cloud Administration ConsoleView Identity Router Status in the Cloud Administration Console

 You can view status and monitoring information for the identity routers in your deployment using the Cloud Administration Console.
 Use this information to help troubleshoot configuration and authentication issues.

 When status changes occur, additional diagnostic information is provided in the System Event Monitor (Platform > System Event Monitor) and identity router audit logs.
 See System Event Monitor Messages for the Cloud Authentication Service and Identity Router Audit Log Messages .

 The console displays the following basic status information for each identity router in your deployment:

 Current status of the identity router

 The following table describes the identity router status indicators:

 Identity Router Status Description ACTIVE The identity router is connected to the Cloud Authentication Service and operating normally.
 INACTIVE The identity router is not connected to the Cloud Authentication Service.
 DEBUG The identity router is connected to the Cloud Authentication Service and debug-level logging is enabled.
 DISTRESSED There is a problem with the identity router.
-Contact RSA Customer Support for troubleshooting assistance.
-OUT_OF_DATE The identity router is not using the latest software version.
+Contact SecurID Customer Support for troubleshooting assistance.
+UPDATE AVAILABLE The identity router is not using the latest software version.
 See Update Identity Router Software to install the latest software.

 - To display advanced status information for a specific identity router, click the arrow next to the identity router name.

 Name of the cluster to which the identity router belongs